Maniac1769/robot_rest_api/README.md

 - Linux distro
 - ROS
+- Flask
+- Flask-RESTful
+- requests

-- This code has been run on Ubuntu 20.04 LTS ROS Noetic.
+- Install the prerequisites and packages before proceeding.
+This code has been run on Ubuntu 20.04 LTS ROS Noetic.

 ## Install Dependent ROS Packages